Music Lessons For Beginners

 - Has had the privilege to perform for many dignitaries, such as the former Spanish Ambassador, Don Jaime de Ojeda; the former Crown Prince of Spain; and former Vice President Al Gore.

-- Other performances include being a guest artist with the Zac Brown Band, providing music for a GE Capital/Taylor Guitar national television commercial, and performing in a flamenco documentary.
+- Has been a guest artist with the Zac Brown Band, provided music for a GE Capital/Taylor Guitar national television commercial, and performed in a flamenco documentary.

 - Bachelor of Arts – Taipei National University of the Arts

 - Master of Music – Mannes College of Music, New York City

 - Doctor of Musical Arts, concentration in Collaborative Piano – University of Kansas